tiagomapmarques/js-boilerplate/.github/STANDARDS.md

 # Standards and Decisions

-Disagree with something you saw in the project or the files and want to understand why?
-Just want to read up on my thoughts on Js/PWA development?
+Disagree with something you saw in the project and want to understand why it's implemented this way?
+Just want to read up on my thoughts on JS/TS/PWA development?
 Either way, you're in the right place.

 ## Preface